 4) When in Homer Alaska The Salty Dawg Saloon Is A MUST!

 The Salty Dawg Saloon is such an icon, that even the locals revere it by wearing its memorabilia!
-The Saloon is located on the Homer Spit and has been around, in one form or another, since the 1890s.
+The Saloon is located on the Homer Spit and has been around, in one form or another, since the 1890s and seriously must be added to your things to do in Homer Alaska list.
 You do not have to purchase a drink to wander in to see the inside of the Saloon which consists of long-plank tables and benches, and thousands upon thousands of dollar bills signed by visitors and tacked on the walls and ceiling.
 Tradition has it that long ago a patron waited for a friend who never showed up.
 A dollar was left with the bartender to buy that friend a drink upon their arrival.
 And it has continued.
 I visited the saloon on my last visit to Homer Alaska.
 I had a drink and pinned up a personalized dollar bill.
 It was quite fun and such a festive place, and one place I will visit again on my next trip to Homer Alaska.

 5) The Homer’s Farmers Market Is Not To Be Missed.